 Some benefits of mindfulness training:

 - Improved relationships and communication

 - Better sleep and overall wellbeing

 I offer a range of mindfulness programmes – for the workplace and for individuals.

-- 1:1 mindfulness training to better understand what stress is, how it happens, to prevent burnout and long-term sickness and to restore wellbeing
+- 1:1 mindfulness training to better understand what stress is, how it happens, to prevent burnout and long-term sickness.

 - Two-hour interactive introductory sessions to mindfulness for the workplace to explore what mindfulness is and its benefits.
-It’s a helpful precursor to a longer tailored 6 to 8 week mindfulness programme for the workplace.
+It’s a helpful precursor to a longer tailored 6-, 8- or 10-week mindfulness programme for the workplace.

-- Guidance and advice as to how to embed a culture of mindfulness in the workplace so that not only the individual staff member can benefit but also the organisation as a whole.
+- Guidance and advice to help develop a culture of wellbeing in the workplace so that not only staff members can benefit but the organisation as a whole.

 I have been delivering mindfulness programmes since 2014 and have been practicing myself for over 10 years.
 I have trained with Breathworks-Mindfulness UK, one of the UK’s leading mindfulness training organisations.

 I follow the Good Practice Guidelines set out by the UK Network for Mindfulness-Based Teacher Training Organisations.
 There are many mindfulness teachers now in London and the UK, but many are not properly qualified or experienced, so do take care when you book a course.
 I am happy to answer any questions you may have about my background and experience.